 Why should you do wider reading?

-- It can help improve your grades
+- It can help you to improve your grades.

-- It can help you stand out
+- It can help you to stand out.

 6 things that count as wider reading

 Wider reading doesn’t necessarily involve reading… it can include:

 1. Online courses